terrier-org/pyterrier/docs/terrier/how-to.rst

         print(doc)
         # do something with doc

 -----------------------------------------------------------------------------

 .. _terrier:how-to:access-lexicon:

-How can I access the terms in an index?
+How do I access the terms in an index?
 -----------------------------------------------------------------------------

 .. related:: pyterrier.terrier.TerrierIndex.lexicon